-Once drawn toward him the next step in salvation is that God gives a person the opportunity to understand and accept the fact that they have sinned.
+Once drawn toward him the next step in his salvation plan is to give a person the opportunity to understand and accept the fact that they have sinned.
 Sin is Biblically defined as breaking God's holy and righteous laws and commandments, whether in the letter or in the spirit (intent).
 They also become aware of the ultimate penalty for their sins.

 For all have sinned, and come short of the glory of God (Romans 3:23).